papaathome/LaserGrayscales/README.md

 Good background information on laser operations in GRBL and in general.

+## Build, test and installation of release versions.

+Building is done with Microsoft Visual Studio Community 2022.
+Testing of release versions is done on a windows 10 system and a windows 7 system.

+### Actions for building.

+Open the solution file ('.\sources\LaserGrayscales.sln') select 'Release' and then 'Rebuild'.
+The results are available in '.\sources\LaserGrayscales\bin\Release\net8.0-windows'

+### Actions for installing.

+No special actions are required.
+LaserGrayscales needs all files from its release directory and nothing more.
+You can copy the executable (and all the files and subdirectoriew with it) to any convenient location.

+On first startup your system might ask for a specific Microsoft Runtime system, please follow the Microsoft directions to install it.

 ## Dependencies

 Grayscales is realised with Visual Studio 2022 in a .NET 8 application using WPF with the help of two external packages.

+Building is done with Microsoft Visual Studio Community 2022 (VisualStudio.17.Release/17.11.3+35303.130).

 | NuGet package | descption |
 | ------------- | --------- |